-- Within 15 days of receipt of DROP application, send acceptance notice to the employer and the employee. - > Tracking system maintained. - Within five business days of application receipt, return incomplete or rejected DROP applications. - > Tracking system maintained. - By August 15th, manually calculate, prepare, and issue DROP statements of account balances to current program participants (nearly 200 retirees). - Tracking system maintained.

-- Within five business days of receipt of member request, prepare the 415 IRC reduced benefit estimate for review and audit by the Administrator or designee, and subsequent review by the System actuary for actual calculation and certification. - > Manager manually compares estimate notice date to the application filing date. - Manually prepare all DROP tax and account balance statements within five days of a participant's early termination request or within two months prior to the DROP termination date for all others. - > Tracking system maintained and statements released.
+- Within 15 days of receipt of DROP application, send acknowledgement notice to the employer and the employee. - > Tracking system maintained. - Within five business days of application receipt, return incomplete or rejected DROP applications. - > Tracking system maintained. - By August 15th, calculate, prepare, and issue DROP statements of account balances to current program participants (approximately 200 retirees). - Tracking system maintained. - Within 15 business days of receipt of member request, prepare the 415 IRC reduced benefit estimate for review and audit by the Administrator or designee, and subsequent review by the System actuary for actual calculation and certification. - Ongoing supervisory review. - Manually prepare all DROP tax and account balance statements within five days of a participant's early termination request or within two months prior to the DROP termination date for all others. - > Tracking system maintained and statements released. - Goal 12 To promote accurate and timely processing of manual payment vouchers including preparation and the review of all manual vouchers.